JoeyStanley/jekyll-for-designers/index.md

 ## What am I up to right now?

-As of January 3, 2022, I am…
+As of January 10, 2022, I am…

 <!--Teaching-->

-👨🏻‍🏫 Prepping my two courses for this semester
+👨🏻‍🏫 Teaching English Phonetics and Phonology (ELANG 327) and Research Methods (LING 604)

 <!--Research-->

 📝 Turning my NWAV49 presentation on order of operations into a paper.

-📝 Getting my LSA and ADS presentations finalized for this week.
+📝 Recovering from LSA2022.

 📝 Putting a LabPhon18 abstract together.